khai2931/quizletclone/README.md

 Any lines that only contain whitespace are ignored.

+Order is ignored in comma-separated lists (i.e. "a, b, c" is the same as "b, c, a")

 (i.e. you can organize your terms with comments that have no tabs -- see `ital101/w2/femMascPlural.txt` for an example)